NNPDF/nnpdf/doc/sphinx/source/usage/api.md

 and then pass that to the plotting function, this is all handled by the `resourcebuilder`.

 ## Generic Example

-Whilst the essence of how to use the API has already been shown with a very primitive example, we will now examine more practical examples of how the API can be used to develop a provider.

 Consider that you wanted to develop a provider which depends on some expensive providers, defined somewhere in the validphys modules we have: